lightbend-labs/dbuild/README.md

     set every bintrayOrganization := None

-to publish to "ivy-releases/dbuild" in your own Bintray repository (or to a different repository by changing the settings described in the bintray-sbt plugin documentation pages).
+to publish to "ivy-releases/dbuild" to your own Bintray repository (or to a different repository by changing the settings described in the bintray-sbt plugin documentation pages).